crowdsecurity/cs-misp-module/docs/INSTALLATION_GUIDE.md

 - Set the value of `Plugin.Enrichment_crowdsec_enabled` to `true`
 - Set the value of `Plugin.Enrichment_crowdsec_api_key` to your CrowdSec CTI API key

+For more details on the settings available, please refer to the [User Guide](../USER_GUIDE.md#configuration).